nagyben/genivi_software_management/README.md

 # RUNNING THE EXAMPLE ON NGI 1.0

+This example assumes the user has access to a rig or a vehicle and knows how to start an SSH session with the IMC.

 ## Install python and rpyc
 Make sure Python 2.7 is installed. **The Software Manager does not work with Python 3.x**